tomdalling/ruby_xml_template/README.md

 Ruby XML Template (RXT) DSL
 ---------------------------

-This repo contains code to accompany the article: [TODO HERE](http://www.rubypigeon.com/)
+This repo contains code to accompany the article: [How To Make A DSL, Hygienically](http://www.rubypigeon.com/posts/how-to-make-a-dsl-hygienically/)

 RXT is Ruby DSL for XML templates.
 It turns this: